course-details-portlet

 Knowledge.

-• A wide range of today's and future important functional materials.
+• A broader range of important functional materials.

-• Anisotropic material properties and relation to crystal symmetry.
+• Anisotropic material properties and their relation to crystal symmetry.

 Skills.